 By the time I got to the hospital 30 min later, I was having regular contractions 3 min apart (that normally doesn't happen until hours later in Active Labor) but I was only 1.5 cm dilated--my body was ramming a baby's head through a closed door.
 I was admitted and spent my entire labor in the hospital.

-6 hrs later, I was still 1.5 cm dilated with still-regular contractions 3 min apart.
+6 hrs later, I hadn't pregressed at all.
 The OB inserted a water-filled balloon to sit on top of my cervix so that each uterine contraction put more pressure to induce dilation.
 It's about as comfortable as it sounds.
 My contractions were mildly irritating to pain that would almost stop me from talking, but nothing that warranted pain meds.

 So I waited for 10 min not pushing with Baby's head crowned until the doctor was suited up in the room.
 The nurse said "well, Baby has mom's hair!", then asked if I wanted to feel Baby's head as it came out, which was awesomely weird, since the part of their head that crowns first is their soft spot.
 Yes, I stroked Baby's head between my legs in between contractions.
 There's some opportunities in life you need to seize.

 Then the doctor asked if I wanted a mirror (I so did), and I thought it'd be a dentist's-like mirror, but they wheeled out a free-standing wardrobe mirror for me to watch Baby's entire birth.
-So cool.
+Watching Baby's birth through the wardrobe mirror was amazing, something I'll never forget.
 The doctor coached me to push 100%, short bursts of 50%, 80%, etc. 8 pushes later, under 30min, Ash was born!

 First few days: It was pretty rough and uncomfortable to sit--you're bleeding heavily, you're swollen, you're exhausted, but it was manageable.
 You end up dealing with what you need to.